 Remembering when the Hustler publisher moved across the street from the Columbus School for Girls

 Editor’s note: Don’t be fooled by the incorrect origin story in the movie “The People vs. Larry Flynt.”
 The Hustler magazine publisher launched his media empire right here in Columbus before moving it to California in the late 1970s.
-To mark his 77th birthday on Friday, Nov.
-1 (All Saints Day, by the way), we’re republishing this 1976 cover story on his decision to buy a mansion in family-friendly Bexley.
+Flynt died on Feb.
+10, 2021 at the age of 78.
+Here's our 1976 cover story on his decision to buy a mansion in family-friendly Bexley.

 What might have developed into a moral skirmish in Bexley is turning into a truce, at least temporarily.